chricro/notes/ai/llm/index.md

 Here is a list of papers that give a good introduction to LLMs:

-- [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) from Vaswani et al. (Google), 06-2017, transformer architecture and self-attention mechanism
+- [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) from Vaswani et al. (Google), 06-2017, transformer architecture and self-attention mechanism.
+This blog presents clearly the architecture: https://jalammar.github.io/illustrated-transformer/.
-- [An Image is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) from Dosovitskiy et al. (Google), 10-2020, ViT architecture (positional encoding added on patches)
+- [An Image is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) from Dosovitskiy et al. (Google), 10-2020, ViT architecture (positional encoding added on patches).
+This paper applies the logic of transformers to images.
 - [LlaMa 2: Open Foundation and Fine-Tuned Chat Models](https://arxiv.org/pdf/2307.09288.pdf) from Touvron et al. (FAIR), 07-2023, Helpfuness and safety alignment (RLHF)
-- [Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf) from Hoffmann et al. (DeepMind), 03-2022, Chinchilla paper
+- [Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf) from Hoffmann et al. (DeepMind), 03-2022, Chinchilla paper.
-- [DPO: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290.pdf) from Stanford, 05-2023, alignment algorithm simpler than RLHF (since it doesn't need to train a separate reward model)
+- [DPO: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290.pdf) from Stanford, 05-2023.
+This paper presents an original alignment algorithm simpler than RLHF since it doesn't need to train a separate reward model.
+It is now very popular and almost systematically used on top of fine-tuning methods to align the model to *chosen responses*, simply by giving a pair dataset of chosen and rejected responses for a given input prompt.

 - [VOYAGER](https://arxiv.org/pdf/2305.16291.pdf): An Open-Ended Embodied Agent with Large Language Models.
 Minecraft agent stocking knowledge.